martbhell/martbhell.github.io/posts/2012/02/esxi-vmware-workstation.md

 you can also browse to the datastore via http!

-### Install OpenIndiana in a VMWare Workstation VM running ESXi.
+### Install OpenIndiana in a VMWare Workstation VM running ESXi

 Connect to the ESXi server in VMWare Workstation (connect to server, put in the IP of the ESXi VM, the IP is in the console).